Does Your Community Need Help?

 Partnering for Progress: How APA Florida Supports Communities Through Pro-Bono Planning Expertise

-The Florida Chapter of the American Planning Association (APA Florida) is proud to offer its Community Planning Assistance Team (CPAT) program, a valuable resource for local governments and community-based organizations seeking professional planning support without the financial burden.
+The Florida Chapter of the American Planning Association (APA Florida) is proud to offer its Community Planning Assistance Team (CPAT) program, a valuable resource for local governments and community-based organizations that need professional planning support but face financial constraints.

-The CPAT brings together volunteer teams of planning professionals with expertise in areas such as land use, economic development, housing, transportation, and historic preservation.
-These teams work directly with local leaders, stakeholders, and residents to identify challenges, build consensus, and develop practical, implementable strategies tailored to each community’s unique needs.
+The CPAT brings together volunteer teams of planning professionals whose expertise includes land use, economic development, housing, transportation, historic preservation and other disciplines, based on the needs of each project.
+These teams will work closely with local leaders, stakeholders, and residents to identify challenges, build consensus, and develop practical, implementable strategies tailored to each community’s unique circumstance.

-Whether your community is facing growth pressures, revitalization needs, or infrastructure planning, the CPAT offers:
+Whether a community is facing growth pressures, revitalization needs, or infrastructure planning, the CPAT offers:

-- Customized teams matched to your project’s scope
+- Customized teams aligned with the project’s scope and community priorities

-- Collaborative engagement with local officials and residents
+- Collaborative engagement with local officials, stakeholders, and residents

-This initiative is guided by the AICP Code of Ethics, which calls planners to serve the public interest and support communities in overcoming barriers to progress.
-CPAT is not about one-size-fits-all solutions.
-Rather, it is about empowering local voices and strengthening community capacity through trusted, professional guidance.
+Planners are committed to serving the public interest and supporting communities in overcoming barriers to progress.
+CPAT embodies that mission.
+The program, however, is not about one-size-fits-all solutions.
+Rather, it elevates local concerns, empowers local voices, and strengthens long-term community capacity through trusted, professional guidance.

-For local governments and organizations working with limited budgets, the CPAT represents a fiscally responsible way to access the tools and expertise needed to move projects forward.
+For local governments and organizations working with limited resources, the CPAT is a fiscally responsible way to access the tools and expertise needed to move projects forward.
 It’s a partnership model that respects local control while offering the benefit of outside perspective and experience.

-If your community is ready to take the next step in planning for a stronger future, the CPAT program is here to help at no cost and with your goals at the center.
+APA Florida’s purpose is to champion a stronger tomorrow, together.
+If your smaller-scale community project is ready to take the next step in planning for a stronger future, the CPAT program is here to help at no cost.

 Does your community need assitance?
 Fill out our help request form here.